Timeline Views in WPF Scheduler (SfScheduler)

 This property only restricts the interaction on region and it does not restrict the following:

-- Programmatic selection (if the user updates the selected date value dynamically)
+- Programmatic selection (if the user updates the selected date value dynamically).

-- Does not clear the selection when the user selects the region and dynamically change
+- Does not clear the selection when the user selects the region and dynamically change the

-in the region- It does not restrict the appointment rendering on a region, when appointments are loaded from data services or adding programmatically.
+- It does not restrict the appointment rendering on a region, when appointments are loaded from data services or adding programmatically.

 Recurring time region